LEAD: Liberal Feature-based Distillation for Dense Retrieval: Experiments

-As we can see from the table, it is obvious that we can get the following conclusions: (1) Compared to the original 6-layer DE student, LEAD can further achieve improvements with various teacher models, especially for MRR@10, MAP and nDCG@10.
+As we can see from the table, it is obvious that we can get the following conclusions: (1) Compared with the original 6-layer DE student, LEAD can achieve further improvements with various teacher models, especially for MRR@10, MAP@100, MAP@1k and nDCG@10.
 (2) When training with the same teacher model, generally speaking, RD is better than FD in all the comparisons, indicating that FD is not easy to work on distillation for dense retrieval.
-Furthermore, LEAD outperforms other KD strategies, such as FD and RD, on all the datasets and metrics, showing the effectiveness of our method.
+Furthermore, LEAD outperforms other KD strategies, such as FD and RD, on nearly all the datasets and metrics, showing the effectiveness of our method.
 (3) Among the explored teacher models, 12-layer CB is the best for boosting a 6-layer DE student when using LEAD.
-We guess the reason may be two folds.
+We guess the reason may be twofold.
 First, CB and DE share a similar architecture while the late interaction brings CB better performances, which further leads to better distillation results.
-Second, although the CE teacher outperforms the CB teacher, training with CB in RD and LEAD can benefit from the cross-batch negatives \cite{DBLP:conf/naacl/QuDLLRZDWW21}, which is limited in CE.
+Second, although the CE teacher outperforms the CB teacher, training with CB in LEAD can benefit from the cross-batch negatives \cite{DBLP:conf/naacl/QuDLLRZDWW21}, which is limited in CE.
 Therefore, we use 12-layer CB as the teacher model for LEAD in the rest experiments.